tiwaryfied/FOSSHack/README.md

 # Portfolio Tracker

 A **Portfolio Tracker** designed for the **FOSS Hackathon**, enabling users to manage and analyze their investments efficiently.
-This project provides real-time insights, seamless asset tracking, and a user-friendly interface for better financial management.
+This project provides real-time insights, seamless asset tracking and a user-friendly interface for better financial management.

 ##  Features